Characters: Game Of Thrones Nights Watch

 - Godzilla Threshold: As of Series 3, with the massive army of White Walkers marching on the unprepared and undermanned Wall, he definitely believes that it's been reached.

-Mormont: We need to get back to The Wall.
+Mormont: We need to get back to the Wall.
 It's a long march, we know what's out there.
 But we have to make it!
 We have to warn them!
 Or before Winter's end, everyone you've ever known will be dead!

 - I Have No Son: Effectively disowned his son, Ser Jorah, for selling slaves and fleeing the King's justice.

 - In the Back: Rast stabs him in the back during the mutiny at Craster's Keep.
+It's pretty much the only way a Dirty Coward like Rast could best him.

 - Like a Son to Me: He doesn't say the words, but gives Jon his family's sword (which was previously given to Jorah) and he's apparently grooming him to be his successor.